 The reverse features Philip Nathan’s Britannia design, which debuted on the inaugural Gold Britannia and has frequently featured on issues throughout the series.
 Nathan captures Britain’s strength and character by depicting Britannia standing tall in a strong wind.
 She wears a military helmet and holds a trident in her right hand.
 In her left hand, she balances a shield that is adorned with the Union Jack, a globally recognized symbol of the issuing nation.
 Rim inscriptions offer the figure’s name, “BRITANNIA,” and the weight and purity of the respective coin.

-Ungraded gold and silver Britannias are now available for pre-order.
-More graded options will be available soon!
+Ungraded gold, and both graded and ungraded silver Britannias are now available for pre-order.
+Graded Gold Britannias will be available for pre-order soon!